Sithu Win (actor): Career

 He started his modeling career in 2011.
 In 2016, he starred in his debut MRTV-4 drama series Lu Yee Chun alongside Myat Thu Kyaw, May Mi Kyaw Kyaw, Chue Lay, Kyaw Hsu and Su Waddy.
-In 2017, he starred in the drama series Sone See Chin Moe Tain Myar alongside May Myint Mo, Khay Sett Thwin and Aung Yay Chan.
+In 2017, he starred in the drama series Sone See Chin Moe Tain Myar alongside Aung Yay Chan, May Myint Mo and Khay Sett Thwin.

 In 2018, he starred in the drama series Nway Kandar Oo alongside Ye Aung, Htun Eaindra Bo and Mya Hnin Yee Lwin.
 In the same year, he starred in the drama series Moe Kaung Kin Eain Met alongside Kyaw Htet Zaw and Poe Kyar Phyu Khin.
 In 2019, he starred in the action-drama series Winkabar Shin Tan alongside Nat Khat, Nan Sandar Hla Htun, Kyaw Htet and Thar Htet Nyan Zaw.
 In the same year, he starred in the drama series Rose alongside Ye Aung and Khay Sett Thwin.